Matrix862972/module4/README.md

 - Basic understanding of neural networks
 - Familiarity with Python and NumPy

-## License
+## License and Attribution
-This repository contains educational materials for learning purposes.
-Please refer to individual lab directories for specific license information where applicable.
+This repository contains educational materials from Andrew Ng's Deep Learning Specialization.
+The original course content is created by deeplearning.ai and Stanford University.
+This repository is for educational and learning purposes only.

+**Course Information:**
+- **Instructor**: Andrew Ng
+- **Institution**: Stanford University / deeplearning.ai
+- **Course**: Deep Learning Specialization - Course 4: Convolutional Neural Networks
+- **Platform**: Coursera

+Please refer to the original course materials and respect the intellectual property rights of the course creators.